bghammill/bghammill.github.io/ims-02-explore/ims-02-lesson-03/index.md

 ### County demographics

 Researchers in public health have compiled data on the demographics of every county in the US.
-We see here that we have 4 variables: the state name, the county name, then the average life expectancy, and the median income.
+Let's initialize the SAS workspace and get/check the **county** dataset.

 ```
-life
+* Initialize things if you have not done this already during this SAS session;
+%include "~/my_shared_file_links/hammi002/sasprog/run_first.sas";

+* Makes and checks a working copy of CARS data;
+%use_data(life);
+%glimpse(life);
 ```

+We see that we have 4 variables: the state name, the county name, then the average life expectancy, and the median income.

 ### Massachusetts

 We're going to focus on the state of Massachusetts, which happens to have 14 counties.
-Let's filter the data for counties from that state, and name the resulting data frame `life_ma`.
+Let's filter the data for counties from that state, and name the resulting dataset `life_ma`.
 To make the rest of the conversation simpler we'll also round the life expectancy values to whole numbers for this state.

 ```
 life_ma <- life %>%